anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

    * - Feature:NodeAuthorizer
      - X
      - Setting existing and non-existent attributes should exit with the Forbidden error, not a NotFound error
-   * - Feature:PodSecurityPolicy
-     -
-     - Should enforce the restricted policy.PodSecurityPolicy
    * - NodeFeature:FSGroup
      - X
      - ServiceAccounts should set ownership and permission when RunAsUser or FsGroup is present